Vim-cn/elimage/README.md

 =====
 Run it
 ------
-Just execute it!
+As a standalone web server, just execute it.
+As a WSGI application, you may want to specify a new `PREFIX` pattern to meet your server configuration.

-By default it runs at port `8888`, with current working directory as data directory to store image files.
+By default it runs at port `8888`, with `/tmp` as data directory to store image files.
 Try option `--help` to know how to change them.

 Upload images
 -------------